bcardiff/afix/README.md

 $ crystal src/instrument.cr -- sample/markdown.cr
 ```

 The instrumentation is greedy.
 It covers the whole file making the search space pretty huge.
-To mimic an instrumentation only on the expressions stressed on the failing test case:
+To mimic an instrumentation only on the expressions stressed on the failing test case and the following key/value to `.afix.json` file.

 ```
 "only":["i2","i3","i5","i6","ia","ib","ii","ij","ik","il","im","i11","i14","i15","i1d","i1e","i1j"] ~ 20min 24057tries